spring-projects/spring-boot/docs/howto.md

 * Look for classes called `*AutoConfiguration` and read their sources, in particular the `@Conditional*` annotations to find out what features they enable and when.
-In those clases...
+Add "--debug" to the command line or a System property `-Ddebug` to get a printout on the console of all the autoconfiguration decisions that were made in your app.
+In a running Actuator app look at the "/autoconfig" endpoint (or the JMX equivalent) for the same information.

 * Look for classes that are `@ConfigurationProperties` (e.g. [`ServerProperties`](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/ServerProperties.java?source=c))